Invasion of Naples (1806): Gaeta

 On 28 June, the French opened fire with 50 heavy cannons and 23 mortars.
-This time, Gaeta's artillery was unable to suppress the besiegers' fire, which dismounted some guns and caused numerous casualties.
+Gaeta's artillery could not suppress the besiegers' fire this time, which dismounted some guns and caused numerous casualties.
 By 1 July, the bombardment had blown up three powder magazines in the fortress, but Hesse refused to give up.
-There was a lull, while the French sapped closer to the walls.
+There was a lull while the French sapped closer to the walls.
 On the 3rd, 1,500 reinforcements to the garrison arrived by sea.
-That evening Richardson's vessels bombarded the French lines without result.
+That evening, Richardson's vessels bombarded the French lines without result.
 At 3:00 AM on 7 July, the French opened fire again with 90 cannons.
 The mutual bombardment inflicted great damage to both attackers and defenders.
 But the greatest loss to the defenders occurred when Hesse was badly wounded by a bursting shell on 10 July and had to be evacuated by sea.
 His replacement was Colonel Hotz, an officer of only ordinary talent.
 Worried that their supply of shells would run out, the French offered a bounty for the recovery of unexploded ordnance.
-On the 11th, Masséna's artillery commander General of Brigade François Louis Dedon-Duclos begged the marshal for a pause in the bombardment, lest they run out of ammunition.
+On the 11th, Masséna's artillery commander, General of Brigade François Louis Dedon-Duclos, begged the marshal to pause the bombardment, lest they run out of ammunition.
 Hoping that the loss of Hesse would demoralize Gaeta's garrison, Masséna ordered the fire to continue.

 On 12 July 1806, two breaches began to be seen in Gaeta's walls, one at the Breach Battery on the left and one under the Queen's Battery on the right.
 Surrender was demanded, but Hotz refused.
-The bombardment continued and on the 15th a French engineer officer crept far enough forward to note that the west breach could be attacked.
+The bombardment continued, and on the 15th, a French engineer officer crept far enough forward to note that the west breach could be attacked.
 By 16 July, Masséna had heard about the French defeat at Maida and was anxious to capture Gaeta.
 There remained only 184,000 pounds of gunpowder and less than 5000 shot, a three-day supply.
-By this time, the French had 12,000 troops on hand in the infantry divisions of Partouneaux and Gardanne, with the cavalry divisions of Espagne and Mermet in support.
+By this time, the French had 12,000 troops in Partouneaux and Gardanne's infantry divisions, with Espagne and Mermet's cavalry divisions in support.
 Despite the ammunition shortage, the bombardment dragged on, widening the breaches.
 Normally, the commander of the besiegers kept the time of the final assault on a fortress a secret from the defenders.
-But Masséna intended to overawe Hotz with his deliberate preparations for attack.
-On the morning of 18 July in full view of the defenders, the French massed a force of grenadiers and chasseurs under General of Brigade François-Xavier Donzelot to attack the left breach, while voltigeurs led by Valentin assembled to assault the right breach.
+But Masséna intended to overawe Hotz with his deliberate preparations for an attack.
+On the morning of 18 July, in full view of the defenders, the French massed a force of grenadiers and chasseurs under General of Brigade François-Xavier Donzelot to attack the left breach, while voltigeurs led by Valentin assembled to assault the right breach.
 The French ostentatiously marched up supporting troops.
 Masséna's gamble had the intended effect when Hotz put up a white flag at 3:00 PM.